-Lunch is served every full school day and menus will denote days when lunch is not served due to early dismissal days.
-There is no charge for a complete lunch.
-Ala carte items will be available for purchase.

-For additional purchases outside of the complete breakfast and lunch that are available for a charge, parents/guardians and students may add money to student's accounts by paying in the serving line or in advance on your student's account online via the parent portal.
+Lunch is served every full school day, and menus will denote days when lunch is not served due to early dismissal.
+There is no charge for lunch, but additional milk and juice are available for purchase.
+For additional purchases outside of the complete meal that is free to students, parent/guardians may add money to student's accounts by paying on line, in advance on your student's account via check or online.

-Public schools in which at least 70 percent of the students were eligible for free or reduced-price lunches in October of the preceding year\ must operate a breakfast after the bell program.
+Public schools in which at least 70 percent of the students were eligible for free or reduced-price lunches in October of the preceding year must operate a breakfast after the bell program.
 Breakfast must be provided to children after the instructional day has officially begun.
 This mandate does not prohibit schools from additionally providing breakfast before instructional day begins.